OCP-on-NERC/python-batchtools/README.md

 ## Prerequisites

-1. A Kueue-enabled OpenShift cluster, with local-queues named: v100-localqueue, a100-localqueue, h100-localqueue, dummy-localqueue<br>
+1. A Kueue-enabled OpenShift cluster, with localqueues named: v100-localqueue, a100-localqueue, h100-localqueue, dummy-localqueue<br>
 2. An OpenShift account<br>
 3. The Python OpenShift client:

 ``` sh
 pip install openshift-client
 ```
+4. RBAC permissions for the user to have access to jobs, kueue resources like localqueues and clusterqueues.
+See **rbac** folder for setup.

 # Usage Examples